amankishore8585/dnc-ai-gateway/README.md

   - full control over configuration
   - local development and testing
+  - persistent caching and usage tracking via your database
   - no dependency on external services

 ### 2. Managed Gateway (Early Access)